Exploring Ayurvedic Treatment for Parkinson’s

 What is Parkinson’s Disease?

 Parkinson's disease is a progressive neurodegenerative disorder that affects movement.
-It occurs when nerve cells in a specific area of the brain called Basal Ganglia get decomposed or die.
+It occurs when nerve cells in a specific area of the brain called the basal ganglia decompose or die.
 This part is crucial for controlling movement, and its deficiency leads to symptoms like tremors, stiffness, slowness of movement, and difficulty with balance and coordination.
 While the exact cause of Parkinson's remains unknown, factors such as genetics, environmental triggers, and age-related changes in the brain are believed to play a role.

 Ayurveda for Parkinson’s Disease